pejmanmemar/MyWatchlist/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Python 3.8](https://img.shields.io/badge/python-3.8-blue.svg)](https://www.python.org/downloads/release/python-380/) [![Issue](https://img.shields.io/github/issues/pejmanmemar/MyWatchlist.svg)](https://img.shields.io/github/issues/pejmanmemar/MyWatchlist.svg)

 # My Watchlist
-**My Watchlist** is a mini CLI app to keep track of movies and TV shows locally.
+Introducing **My Watchlist**, a mini CLI app for movie and TV show enthusiasts!
+Built with Python and SQLite, "My Watchlist" allows you to keep track of your favorite movies or TV shows, and stay up-to-date with new releases and upcoming episodes.

-Features:
+Some of the exciting features offered by "My Watchlist" include:

-- Simply search online by title or ID (the app will scrape information from IMDB).
+- Quick and convenient online search by title or IMDB ID, with the app scraping information from IMDB
-- Simply add a movie or TV show using an IMDB ID.
+- Easy addition of movies or TV shows to your watchlist using IMDB IDs
-- View upcoming movies or episodes in your watchlist.
+- Intuitive interface for viewing and managing your watchlist, including the ability to store, view, and delete information
-- Interact with a local database (your watchlist) using sqlite3: store, view, and delete information.
+- Support for multiple users, so everyone in your household can have their own personalized watchlist

-- Supports multiple users
+Don't miss out on the opportunity to streamline your entertainment experience with My Watchlist – give it a try today!

 # Installation
-Make sure you have the following prerequisites:
+Before getting started with "My Watchlist", make sure you have the following prerequisites installed:

-1. Python >= 3.8
+- Python 3.8 or higher
-2. Pip
+- Pip
-3. Git
+- Git

-Installing the app is easy:
+To install My Watchlist, follow these steps:

-1. Clone the repository in the directory you wish: ``` git clone https://github.com/pejmanmemar/MyWatchlist.git ```
+1. Clone the repository to the desired directory: ```git clone https://github.com/pejmanmemar/MyWatchlist.git```
-2. Enter the MyWatchlist directory: ``` cd MyWatchlist ```
+2. Change into the MyWatchlist directory: ```cd MyWatchlist```
-3. Install requirements: ```pip install -r requirements.txt```
+3. Install the required dependencies: ```pip install -r requirements.txt```
 4. Run the app:
 ```
 > cd src/